Our first drawing is a basic body shape. We will use it as a base to add details, and make it many different people!

 The arms are very simple – two triangles coming right from the top of our body shape – from the shoulder line.

 Our face is very simple – the eyes are simple ovals.
-We place them one on each side of the vertical face line and sitting on the vertical face line.
-The mouth is a smiling semicircle that also crosses the vertical line, and almost touches the bottom of our original circle.
+We place them one on each side of the vertical face line and sitting on the horizontal face line.
+The smiling mouth is simple curve and almost touches the bottom of our original circle.
+Chibis have no nose!

 Next, outline the ear.
 Finally, you can outline the rest of the head.
 Make sure to round any sharp edges on the head – chin line and the transition between the head and chin.
 Chibis are very squishy, soft – and round!

 Now we are ready to outline the chibi body.
 This step is very simple – use the guidelines you have drawn, and remember the soft and round rule from above!

 As you outline the arms and legs, make the sharp ends of the triangles nice and round.
 You will end up with slightly wider arms and feet.

 Use an eraser to erase the guidelines.
 You now have the basic chibi body shape!

 Usually, we would have a colouring step next, but because this is just the basic body shape, we will instead add extra features and only then will we add colour.

 Now that we know how to draw a chibi base body, we can use it to draw a chibi boy.

 We add some very simple hair and clothes – pants, shirt and tie, which will turn our generic figure into a boy.
 This one turned out to be a decently dressed schoolboy, ready to start his day.